innolitics/n2y/README.md

 - id: 176fa24d4b7f4256877e60a1035b45a4
   node_type: database_as_files
   output: directory
-  filename_property: "Name"
+  filename_template: "{Name}.md"
 ```

-Each page in the database will generate a single markdown file, named according to the `filename_property`.
+Each page in the database will generate a single markdown file, named according to the `filename_template`.
 This process will automatically skip pages whose "Name" property is empty.

 ### Convert a Page to a Markdown File